jkerdreux-imt/owns/README.md

 ---

 ## Additional Notes
-- This is the author's first real Go program, used daily as a personal DNS server.
+- OwNS has been used daily in my personal network configuration since 2023 without issues.
 - Warning: There is no default zone associated with the hosts file.
 If you query a local host not in hosts.txt, OwNS will forward the query to the default servers (possible DNS leak).